divya-kumanan/order-application/README.md

 ```
 mvn clean install
 ```
-This will build the application and create a JAR file in the `target/` directory.
+This will build the application and create a JAR file in the `target` directory.

 ## Building the Docker image
 1. Build the Docker image: